Chapter 1 – First of Summer

 "Well, if it isn't Mr. Universe gracing us with his presence," I bit out.
 "Hello, Mendoza."

 The description wasn't entirely off-base; Brent Mendoza looked like he stepped off the cover of GQ.
-Of mixed Italian and Portuguese descent, he was tall – about 6'3", dark-haired, broad-shouldered, had magnetic eyes of the darkest brown they were almost black and full lips that were shy of being feminine but seemed like they were intricately drawn by an artist.
+Of mixed Italian and Portuguese descent, he was a few inches north of six feet, with dark hair, broad shoulders, magnetic eyes of the darkest brown they were almost black and full lips that were just shy of being feminine.

 Cute.
-Handsome even.
-It was no wonder that he was disturbingly popular with women.
+Drop-dead fucking gorgeous actually.
+It was by no miracle that he was disturbingly popular with women.
 Though Brent had a sharp tongue, a string of girls were always panting after him.
 Must be the pearly whites.
-Whenever he smiled, he could charm any girl off her panties.
+Whenever he smiled, he could strip any girl off her panties.

-Or it could just be his money.
-The residents of Orange County didn't even come close to the wealth that his Fortune 500 family enjoyed.
+Or it could've just been his money.
+There's rich and there's rich.
 Let's just say they owned a better part of Norwalk, Connecticut.
 A prime catch indeed.

-It seemed like I was the only female alive who was immune to him.
+It seemed like I was the only female alive immune to him.

-Brent was primarily just a classmate of Malcolm's but over time, he grew to be one of his closest friends; a bond that caused me to boycott several parties and functions just because I knew Brent would be there.
-Malcolm and I had known each other since grade school.
-Because he knew me inside-out, he often ignored my boycotting intentions and dragged me to said parties and functions.
-We all went to the same university but I had a different major from theirs.
-I majored in Psychology and they were Architecture students.
-Malcolm introduced us three years ago when we were still freshmen.
+Brent was just one of Malcolm's classmates in our first year of college but over time, he grew to be one of his closest friends; a bond that caused me to boycott parties and functions in the past just because I knew Brent would be there.
+Mac and I have been best friends ever since I pushed him off a swing in grade school.
+Maybe it was some sort of deep-seated revenge for buried feelings of emasculation but he often ignored my boycotting intentions and dragged me to said parties and functions.
+Thankfully, I didn't have to endure Brent's presence in class in the last three years; I majored in Psychology and they were Architecture undergrads.

-I didn't trust his wolfish grin.
-He had an arrogance about him that irritated me to no end.
+I didn't trust his wolfish grin and slick lines.
+He had the self-assured aura of a guy used to getting his way all the time and I didn't want to oblige his ego.
 Kind of shallow as a basis for all that hostility, I know.
 But my initial impression of him didn't change over the years.
 I couldn't imagine him giving a glowing description of me either.
 Our verbal combat was a constant source of entertainment for our friends.
-It was truly a miracle we hadn't clobbered each other to pieces yet.
+It was a small wonder we haven't clobbered each other to pieces yet.

 "Always a pleasure running into you, Martinez."

 Maybe he wanted to project indifference but his clenched jaw was seriously contesting that.
-I smirked.
+I smirked in response.

 "Hey, Brent."
-Lori inclined her head in greeting, to which she earned a small smile.
+Lori inclined her head in greeting, earning her a small smile.

 What?
 So I was immature like that.

-I grew furious with each passing second.
+I grew annoyed with each passing second.
 The fact that Brent and I were mere inches from each other was enough to set me off.
-I hurriedly sat down on a nearby chair before I did anything drastic.
-I looked around to distract my fiery head, as if every beige nook and cranny wasn't already familiar to me.
-I suddenly spotted something that was definitely out of place in the usual clutter.
+I parked myself on a nearby chair and looked around to distract myself, as if every beige nook and cranny wasn't already familiar to me.
+I spotted something out of place in the usual clutter.

 "So this is what Mac's been raving about.
 I thought it was a bit ridiculous to be so crazy about a TV."

-"Yeah, it's his new pride and joy," Lori said.
+"Yeah, it's his new pride and joy," Lori says.

 "We should've just watched movies here instead of my boring set at home."